ethanlam93/Readme-Generator/Develop/test.md

 7. [Question](#questions)

 ## Description
-This is project 1 for the ga tech bootcamp, This is a readme generator applicaiton
+This is a project

 ## Installation
-npm install project 1
+No installation
 ## Usage
 ```
-npm run project 1
+Not available
 ```

 ## License
-Open Database License (ODbL)
+MIT
 ## Contributing
 Accepting contribution: Yes <br>
-Method: reference name and github repo
+Method: No Requirement

 ## Tests
-via jest
+No instruction available

 ## Questions
 - Github username : ethanlam93
 - Github Repo : https://github.com/ethanlam93
-- Email : ethanlam93@gmail.com
+- Email : I don't have an email address